 We are huge fans of the tankless water heater.
 It uses far less energy or fuel than a tank water heater and it takes up less space too.
 Tankless water heaters are reliable and long-lasting—but it’s important to know that tankless water heaters can run into trouble too.
 Tankless water heaters need repair from time to time.
-Luckily, you can always turn to our team for tankless water heater services in Nashville, TN.
+Luckily, you can always turn to our team for tankless water heater services.

 If a tankless water heater that runs on the natural gas supply in your home is not heating up properly, it probably has to do with the part of the system that heats it up: the burner.
 The burner may not light because the thermocouple, the safety device that senses when a flame is present, has worn out and needs to be replaced.
 Luckily, this is a fairly inexpensive parts replacement.
 Otherwise, you may need to clean the burners.

 A potential problem with tankless water heaters that run on electricity, which are common in our area, stems from their heating elements as well.
 The difference is that an electric tankless water heater uses heating elements.
 Likely, a heating element will need replacement, although the problem could stem from a broken thermostat or even a tripped circuit breaker.